Hair relaxers mostly known as hair styling products are used to tame down the curls and texture of the hair and make them manageable easily.

 - Added protein and DNA to soften locks.

-- Will need to buy a neutralizing shampoo along with this.
+- We will need to buy a neutralizing shampoo along with this.

 - No gloves included in the kit.